-Fahrinisa Fatima Campana is an independent multimedia journalist and a graduate from the Columbia Journalism School.
-A Columbia Gender and Migration fellow, she is currently based in Athens, Greece, covering stories about gender, migration, human rights and conflict.
-She has reported from the US, Europe, the Middle East and Southeast Asia.
+Fahrinisa Campana (Oswald) is an independent multimedia journalist and a graduate from the Columbia Journalism School.
+A Columbia Gender and Migration fellow, she is currently based in Athens, Greece, covering stories about gender, migration and human rights in developing countries and post-conflict environments.
+She has reported from the US, Europe, Turkey, the Middle East and Southeast Asia.

-Fahrinisa has a degree in Linguistics from Hunter College, City University of New York, which she followed up with her first master’s in Intercultural Communications from the University of London.
-Fahrinisa also completed several courses in analogue and digital photography at The International Center of Photography in New York City.
-Most recently, Fahrinisa lived in Mumbai, India where she worked as a documentary photographer and communications manager at Atma Education.
-In May 2016, she graduated from Columbia Journalism School with a master’s in journalism.
+Fahrinisa has a BA degree in Linguistics from Hunter College, City University of New York (2008), an MB in Intercultural Communications from the University of London (2010), and an MS in journalism from the Columbia Journalism School (2016).
+Fahrinisa has also completed several certificate courses in analogue and digital photography at The International Center of Photography in New York City.
+Previously, Fahrinisa lived in Mumbai, India where she worked as a documentary photographer and communications manager at Atma Education from 2012 to 2015.

 2016 Columbia University Gender and Migration Fellow

 2016 Anja Neidringhaus Courage in Photojournalism Award, Nominee